tellor-io/telliot-feeds/docs/usage.md

 telliot-feeds -a staker1 report --submit-once
 ```

+### Build Feed Flag

+Use the build-a-feed glag (`--build-feed`) to build a DataFeed of a QueryType with one or more QueryParameters.
+When reporting, the CLI will list the QueryTypes this flag supports.
+To select a QueryType, enter a type from the list provided.
+Then, enter in the corresponding QueryParameters for the QueryType you have selected, and telliot-feeds will build the Query and select the appropriate source.

 ## Profit Flag

 **Reporting for profit is extremely competitive and profit estimates aren't guarantees that you won't lose money!**